wldhg/15na-tools/make-y/README.md

 # Syaa Tools - `make-y`

-This makes codomain for csi data.
+This makes codomain for csi data.\
+IMPORTANT: I want to suggest you to use "taking-video and label later" method.

 ### Prerequisites